| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 A square adjacency matrix, in which rows and columns names represent nodes (or locations) and

-each entry indicate the relative likelihood of pathogen or pest movement between a pair of nodes.
+each entry indicate the relative likelihood of pathogen, pest, or other species movement between a pair of nodes.

 In the internal workflow,